fl101/awardfares-blog/_posts/2019-08-07-ultimate-guide-to-award-release-dates.md

 | Turkish               | 354      |
 | United                | 337      |

-\* Lufthansa First Class awards are available to other Star Alliance frequent flyer programs earliest 14 days before departure.
+\* Lufthansa First Class awards are available to other Star Alliance frequent flyer programs earliest 14 days in advance.